An implementation of neural simulation-based inference for parameter estimation in ATLAS: Diagnostics

 \section{Diagnostics}

 The precise estimate of likelihood ratios is crucial for a robust final result, and therefore the classifiers used in the framework described in \Sect{\ref{sec:NSBI}} require additional scrutiny compared with classifiers used in traditional histogram-based analyses.
-In addition to traditional visualizations of classifier performance, such as the receiver operating characteristic (ROC) curve and the distribution of the classifier output, this section describes a list of additional diagnostic tools that are essential for the validation of the likelihood ratio estimate at the level of detail required for NSBI analysis.
+In addition to traditional visualizations of classifier performance, such as the receiver operating characteristic (ROC) curve and the distribution of the classifier output, this section describes a list of additional diagnostic tools that help in the validation of the likelihood ratio estimate and find areas of potential room for improvement at the level of detail required for NSBI analysis.